davidroyer/nuxt-api-example/static/markdownFiles/HomeContent.md

+Using Vues with a REST API

+**Info about the setup will go here...**

 The markdown files for this example live in the directory **markdownFiles**, inside the **static** folder.

 They are imported using webpack's import capability and loadered with the markdown-it module via [Nuxt.js modules](https://github.com/nuxt-community/modules).